metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

 - `extra_args` (List of String) ExtraArgs allows adding additional arguments to said component.WARNING - This option can override existing konnectivityparameters and cause konnectivity components to misbehave inunxpected ways.
 Only modify if you know what you are doing.
 - `image` (String) AgentImage defines the container image for Konnectivity's agent.
+- `tolerations` (Attributes List) Tolerations for the deployed agent.Can be customized to start the konnectivity-agent even if the nodes are not ready or tainted. (see [below for nested schema](#nestedatt--spec--addons--konnectivity--server--tolerations))
 - `version` (String) Version for Konnectivity agent.

+<a id="nestedatt--spec--addons--konnectivity--server--tolerations"></a>
+### Nested Schema for `spec.addons.konnectivity.server.tolerations`

+Optional:

+- `effect` (String) Effect indicates the taint effect to match.
+Empty means match all taint effects.When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
+- `key` (String) Key is the taint key that the toleration applies to.
+Empty means match all taint keys.If the key is empty, operator must be Exists; this combination means to match all values and all keys.
+- `operator` (String) Operator represents a key's relationship to the value.Valid operators are Exists and Equal.
+Defaults to Equal.Exists is equivalent to wildcard for value, so that a pod cantolerate all taints of a particular category.
+- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must beof effect NoExecute, otherwise this field is ignored) tolerates the taint.
+By default,it is not set, which means tolerate the taint forever (do not evict).
+Zero andnegative values will be treated as 0 (evict immediately) by the system.
+- `value` (String) Value is the taint value the toleration matches to.If the operator is Exists, the value should be empty, otherwise just a regular string.

 <a id="nestedatt--spec--addons--konnectivity--server"></a>